Agra: Mughal era

-Under Akbar (reigned 1556–1605), and followed by his grandson Shahjahan, Agra was immortalised in the history of the world.
+Under Akbar (reigned 1556–1605), and followed by his grandson Shah Jahan, Agra was immortalised in the history of the world.
 Akbar built the modern city of Agra on the right bank of Yamuna, where the majority of its part still lies.
 He converted the city into a great centre of political, cultural and economic importance, connecting it with the various parts of his vast empire.
 Akbar raised the towering ramparts of the Agra Fort, besides making Agra a centre for learning, arts, commerce, and religion.
 Akbar also built a new capital city of Fatehpur Sikri, around 35 km from Agra.
 The new capital city was later abandoned.
 Before his death, Agra had become probably one of the biggest cities in the east, with huge amounts of trade and commerce happening through its bazaars.
 The English traveller Ralph Fitch who visited Agra in September 1585 in the life-time of Akbar, writes about the town:

 These impressions of Fitch are corroborated by another European traveller, William Finch, who remarked about Agra:

 Agra continued to expand and flourish during Akbar's successor Jahangir's reign as he wrote in his autobiography Tuzuk-e-Jahangiri:

 Akbar's successor Jahangir (reigned 1605–27) had a love of flora and fauna and laid many gardens inside the Red Fort.
 Akbar's mausoleum at Sikandra was completed during Jahangir's reign.
 The Jahangiri Mahal in Agra fort and the tomb of Itmad-ud-daulah were also constructed during the reign of Jahangir.
 Jahangir loved Lahore and Kashmir more than Agra, but the latter continued to be the first city of the realm.
 It was, however, Shah Jahan (reigned 1628–58) whose building activity raised Agra to the pinnacle of its glory.
 Shah Jahan, known for his keen interest in architecture, gave Agra its most prized monument, the Taj Mahal.
 Built in loving memory of his wife Mumtaz Mahal, the mausoleum was completed in 1653.
 The Jama Masjid and several other notable buildings like the Diwan-i-Am, the Diwan-i-Khas, the Moti Masjid, etc., inside the fort were planned and executed under his orders.